JosephCottam/AbstractRendering/python/README.md

 ==========

-Abstract Rendering relies on a c-module that can be built as: clang -O3 -march=native -fPIC -dynamiclib transform.cpp -o libtransform.dylib
+Abstract Rendering relies on a c-module that can be built as:
+* clang -O3 -march=native -fPIC -dynamiclib transform.cpp -o libtransform.dylib

+An optional acceleration module is compiled as:
+* clang -O3 -march=native -fPIC -dynamiclib transform_libdispatch.cpp -o libtransform_libdispatch.dylib

 Additionally, the system works best if Numba is also installed (though it is optional).